 President Julius Nyerere yesterday (Thursday) bestowed degrees on the first graduates from the newly independent University of Dar Es Salaam.

-President Julius Nyerere yesterday (Thursday) bestowed degrees on the first graduates from the newly independent University of Dar Es Salaam.
+Background: President Julius Nyerere yesterday (Thursday) bestowed degrees on the first graduates from the newly independent University of Dar Es Salaam.
 It was previously a college of the East African University.
 The graduation ceremony was part of the nation-wide celebrations marking the 17th anniversary of the ruling Tanganyika African National Union.
 More than 500 students of the university received their degrees.

 SYNOPSIS: In Tanzania, President Nyerere arrived for the first graduation ceremony to be held at the newly independent University of Dar Es Salaam on Thursday.
 The country's seat of higher learning was formed part of the East African University and its first graduation ceremony formed part of the celebrations marking the seventeenth anniversary of Tanzania's ruling party, the Tanganyika African National Union.